Simple Pioneer Day fun activities including recipes, crafts, games, treats, and more!

-Whether you’re a member of The Church of Jesus Christ of Latter-Day Saints or not, Legacy is a good, FREE film that depicts the persecutions the pioneers went through until they eventually made it to Salt Lake City.
+- Legacy-This is a good free film that depicts the persecutions the pioneers went through until they made it to Salt Lake City.
+Watch Legacy Here

-17 Miracles is another inspiring movie that tells the story of 17 miracles that happened as the pioneers were on the trail.
-It’s free to watch using your Prime Membership.
+- 17 Miracles- An inspiring movie that tells the story of 17 miracles that happened as the pioneers were on the trail.
+It's free to watch using your Prime Membership.
 Get a free Amazon Prime 30-day trial here!

-5) LISTEN TO THIS PIONEER DAY PLAYLIST (FREE ON SPOTIFY!)
+6) LISTEN TO PIONEER DAY MUSIC PLAYLIST (FREE ON SPOTIFY!)

-For a fun craft activity that children can enjoy, decorate covered wagons!
+For a fun pioneer day craft activity that children can enjoy, decorate covered wagons!

 To make edible covered wagons, you'll need:

 - graham crackers

 - thick stick pretzels (like Honey Wheat from Dollar Tree)

 - chocolate frosting

 - large marshmallows